Serena Williams: How can you win a Grand Slam while pregnant?

 Mike T: Serena Williams was pregnant when she won the Australian Open and I can't even be bothered to finish this senten...

-Taryn Finley: Serena Williams was pregnant when she won the Australia Open in Jan, but I cant even get out of bed when I'm on my period.
+Taryn Finley: Serena Williams was pregnant when she won the Australia Open in Jan, but I can't even get out of bed when I'm on my period.

 Raun Anand: Serena Williams won a Grand Slam whilst pregnant and I have trouble reaching for the remote after a McSpicy.

-Alison Hennessey: She won the Australian Open while 8 weeks pregnant.
+Alison Hennessey: She won the Australian Open while eight weeks pregnant.
 And I complain about a dynamic yoga class..

 Lisa: Serena Williams was pregnant when she won the Australian Open and I struggle to walk upstairs after a big lunch.